434 related texts · 4 related myths · Page 7 of 10

 Sometimes, the text seems straightforward, but a closer look reveals something deeper, a subtle nuance that shifts our understanding.
 Take, for instance, the case of the Nazir, the...

 This ritual, detailed in Numbers 19, is all about purification, and this passage zeroes in on the specific rules surrounding the heifer itself and its ashes.
-The text starts with a...
+The passage starts wit...

 The Book of Numbers, or Bamidbar in Hebrew, recounts a particularly troubling episode in the Israelites' wanderings.
 Specifically, our source today comes from Sifrei Bamidbar 131, ...